victoriacheng15/website/blog/2022/11-15-lets-automate-your-workflows-with-github-actions/index.md

 key: value
 ```

 YAML is pretty picky with indentation from my experience.
-I had a couple of time that action would not run due to incorrect indentation. 😑
+I had a couple of times that action would not run due to incorrect indentation. 😑

 Enough talk with stuff, let's see the setup!